Emilio22/nifty-swifty/README.md

 ## Where
 From the United States.
 Currently, residing in St. Louis, Missouri.

-## Programming Experience
-I have a decent amount of programming experience.
-Graduated in 2016 from the University of Missouri with a bachelor in IT.
-Learned the fundamentals then but have taken time away from the tech scene since.
-Over the last year I have played with html/css/js and recently swift

 ## Interests / Hobbies
 I have many hobbies / interests outside of tech.
 Some of my big ones:
 * I am a huge foodie.
 Most my life and while in school I have worked in restaurants.
 The last four years I have been bar